-Future was designed to be ongoing computation that is possibly finished,
+Future was designed for ongoing computation which is possibly finished,

 Task as a drop in replacement for

-Future, one has to trigger its execution to start computation.
-This means that following code will not print anything:
+Future, one has to trigger its execution to start the computation.
+This means that the following code will not print anything:

-To start execution one has to do two things:
+To start execution, you have to do two things:

 - call one of

 ExecutionContext which in addition allows scheduling of single or periodical execution of

 CancelableFuture allows the programmer to attempt the cancellation of some of the computation before it ends, when it’s needed to be stopped.
 This is the second major difference I’ve noticed and it’s a really nice improvement in my opinion.

 Monix allows a high level of control over